ldotto46/Smart-Contracts/README.md

 - [NONCE?](https://academy.bit2me.com/que-es-nonce/)

 # 🏗️ 🔨 Built With
-- [SOLIDITY](https://docs.soliditylang.org/en/v0.8.9/#):  POO language for smart contracts
+- [SOLIDITY](https://docs.soliditylang.org/en/v0.8.9/#): Solidity is an object-oriented, high-level language for implementing smart contracts.
+It is designed to target the Ethereum Virtual Machine (EVM).
+There are many other blockchains (other than Ethereum) that are EVM compatible.
+If you’re interested to learn more I recommend reading the Introduction to Smart Contracts section in the Solidity docs.

 # 🔍 Adittional Resources
 - [Blockchain Test](https://andersbrownworth.com/blockchain/distributed)